E-MobilityBusinessE-Roaming

 UK - 4%

-In terms of fast charging stations, China left no room for competitors, with a whooping 81% share.
+In terms of fast charging stations, China left no room for competitors, with a whopping 81% share.

-Challenges & opportunities for EV charging network development
+Challenges and opportunities for EV charging network development

-While touching upon potential challenges and opportunities for the industry, one must differentiate between the areas where e-mobility is doing well and those where it’s practically non-existent.
+While touching upon potential challenges and opportunities for the industry, you must differentiate between the areas where e-mobility is doing well and those where it’s practically non-existent.

-EV charging network is one multi-dimensional and complex topic.
+EV charging network is a multi-dimensional and complex topic.
 Its distribution across the globe remains uneven and dependent on numerous factors.
-In some parts of the world, electric vehicles have come a way long enough to freely say that the most prominent milestones have been already reached and it’s only now a matter of development.
-Other countries are in their infacies and still have lots of work to put forward.
-Nevertheless, the future generally looks bright for EVs and the entire industry is excited of what’s yet to come.
+In some parts of the world, electric vehicles have come a long way enough to freely say that the most prominent milestones have already been reached, and it’s only now a matter of development.
+Other countries are in their infancy and still have lots of work to do.
+Nevertheless, the future generally looks bright for EVs, and the entire industry is excited about what’s yet to come.